-60% of all small businesses that are hit by a cyber attack will go out of business within six months.
-If that happens, the people that work there will lose their jobs, and the owners will lose money.
+60% of all small businesses hit by a cyber attack will go out of business within six months.
+Half of all local governments face cyber attacks daily.
+If that happens, the people who work there will lose their jobs, and the owners will lose money.
 The employees can find other jobs, and the owners can regroup and start another business.

-The impact of a cyber attack on a local government affects everyone whom that government organization serves.
-An attack on a local government undermines confidence in local leaders and creates inconvenience, and it can also put private citizens in danger.
+The impact of a cyber attack on a local government affects everyone that government organization serves.
+An attack on a local government undermines confidence in local leaders, creates inconvenience, and can also put private citizens in danger.

-In addition to government organizations being a prime target, they are also not prepared.
+In addition to government organizations being a prime target, they are also unprepared.

-One primary issue – in addition to organizations’ perception that “it won’t happen to us” – is budgeting.
+One primary issue – besides organizations’ perception that “it won’t happen to us” – is budgeting.
 Government is not a ‘for-profit’ entity like a private business.
-Their funds come from taxpayers, and they must use that money to provide services to their communities.
+Their funds come from taxpayers; they must use that money to provide services to their communities.
 Leaders want their constituents to see that their tax dollars are used for roads, emergency management, public safety, and other civil services.

 Using public funds for things like cyber security, while it protects the operations and data critical to the community, is not something that can easily be celebrated in the next election cycle.
 However, a successful cyber attack will be used by an opponent in the next election to demonstrate that the incumbent is not protecting the community.